John Holloway (Royal Navy officer): Governor of Newfoundland

 On 10 April 1807 Holloway was appointed Governor of Newfoundland.
 Concerned about the treatment of the native Beothuk people, he issued a proclamation against mistreating them on 30 July 1807, and offered rewards for information about atrocities.
 Holloway twice sent officers to the Bay of Exploits to meet the Beothuk, and also sent an expedition under William Cull.

 Holloway allowed John Ryan to publish Newfoundland's first newspaper, the Royal Gazette and Newfoundland Advertiser, on condition that it would not contain anything "inflammatory against the Government of Great Britain", nor "sow dissension among the inhabitants of this island".
 A traditionalist, Holloway reverted to the anti-settlement mentality of some past governors and forbade the use of land for cultivation.
 In March 1809, the British parliament made permanent the island's courts of judicature, and re-annexed Labrador to Newfoundland, largely as a result of Holloway's lobbying.
 He left Newfoundland in October 1809.
 He was promoted admiral of the blue the same month, and the next July was made admiral of the white.
-He died in Wells at the age of eighty on 26 June 1826.
+He died in Wells at the age of eighty-two on 26 June 1826.